Webinars and Workshops

 Immigration Questions?

-Bishop’s International is pleased to welcome new international students to campus each fall and winter.
-International Welcome takes place prior to the start of the semester.
+Take note that International Welcome takes place prior to the start of the semester.

 Mark your calendar!

-Fall 2026 International Welcome will take place on Thursday, September 3rd.
-Take note that new international students living on campus and registered for International Welcome will be able to move in to their residence as of Wednesday, September 2nd (early move-in time frame to be confirmed soon).
+New international students living on campus and registered for International Welcome will be able to move in to their residence as of Wednesday, September 2nd.

 Are you an international student who has been admitted to Bishop’s for the Fall 2026 semester?
 Our series of workshops to help you prepare your arrival started in November 2025!
 By making plans to attend these webinars, you are taking steps to better prepare your arrival at Bishop’s.